dotnetrdf/dotnetrdf/v3ChangeNotes.md

 ### QueryExecutionTimeout
 This option can be set when creating a new `LeviathanQueryProcessor` using the new optional `options` callback parameter on the `LeviathanQueryProcessor` constructor.

+### QueryOptimisation
+By default queries and SPARQL update commands will be optimised by the query parser.
+To disable this behaviour, use the `QueryOptimisation` property on the `SparqlQueryParser` class (or the same property on the `SparqlUpdateParser` class for SPARQL update commands).
+NOTE: The default behaviour of optimising queries matches the previous default behaviour of dotNetRDF.